Sanjak of Kruševac: Sanjak-beys

+Demographics

-Demographics in 15th and 16th century
+15th and 16th century

 In 1455, the sanjak had 170 timars, out of which 27 were in the hands of Christians.

 Ottoman sources emphasize that a wave of Vlachs herdsmen settled in the Sanjak of Smederevo and a large part of the Sanjak of Kruševac and Sanjak of Vidin.
-After the Ottomans conquered territories in Pannonian Plain many families from the central Balkans move to that area which affected Vlach population of Sanjak of Kruševac and Smederevo who lost their earlier privileges.
+After the Ottomans conquered territories in the Pannonian Plain many families from the central Balkans move to that area which affected the Vlach-status population of the sanjaks of Kruševac and Smederevo, who lost their earlier privileges.
 From the beginning of 16th century, the Muslim population in Kruševac, Prokuplje and Leskovac made up 68% of the total population while until the end of the century it increased to almost 85% due to islamisation of Serbs.
 In smaller urban settlements such as Kuršumlija, Paraćin, Medveđa and Bovan, the Christians made up the majority of the population up until 1536.
 This ratio changed only by the end of the century, when these groups equalised in terms of their numbers.